ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Rendering.md

 The takeaway is that a pixel is not a little square, it's a point sample, and an image is a regular grid of point samples.

 ### Inside vs Outside
 There are many ways to check whether areas are "inside" or "outside" a polygon.
-These include winding (count loops),
+These include winding (count loops), even/odd (odd means inside), etc.